How to Layer Your Bedtime Skincare Routine

 This ingredient for acne and aging skin can break down in sunlight and make the skin more sensitive to the sun, which is why we always recommend saving it for nighttime.
 Plus, retinol's ability to speed up the cellular turnover rate coincides with skin's repair mode, making it an ideal time to apply this active.
 Our Gentle Retinol Serum can be applied every single night without irritation, but if you're looking to switch things up, this is also a good time to apply a mask like Doctor's Visit (just don't use both in the same night).

-Step 4: Eye Cream
+Step 4: Eye Cream or Balm

 Step 5: Spot Treat (Optional)